harshithavit2025/DNA_sequence_analysis/README.md

 INPUT FORMAT:
 The program accepts the following inputs from the user:
--Number of DNA sequences (n)
+1.Number of DNA sequences (n)
--The DNA sequences themselves (one per line)
--Specific sequence to search (e.g., TATAAA)
+2.The DNA sequences themselves (one per line) 3.Specific sequence to search (e.g., TATAAA)
--Base to count (e.g., A)
+4.Base to count (e.g., A)
--Substring to replace (e.g., AT)
+5.Substring to replace (e.g., AT)
--String to replace it with (e.g., X)
+6.String to replace it with (e.g., X)
--Characters to replace for RNA conversion:
+7.Characters to replace for RNA conversion:
-    Character to replace (e.g., T)
+    i)Character to replace (e.g., T)
-    Replacement character (e.g., U)
+    ii)Replacement character (e.g., U)
--Pattern to find position (e.g., CGT)
+8.Pattern to find position (e.g., CGT)

 The program performs the following operations on DNA sequences: